hyperdivision/anonymous-credentials/README.md

 #### org.getCertInfo(certId)

-Get the public keys and blacklist informnation associated with a given `certId`.
+Get the public keys and revocation list informnation associated with a given `certId`.
 This info is passed to a verifier for them to recognise new certifications.

 ### User